-All components and KPIs will need to be declared in this manner.
+All components and KPIs are declared in this manner.
 This enables the infrastructure to monitor KPI measurements being published by specific components and associate them to the declared rules according to the previously stated semantics.
 In this particular instance we are specifying that a monitoring agent associated with the Grid Management Service will publish measurements under the uk.ucl.condor.schedd.queuesize qualified name every 30 seconds as integers.